apache/manifoldcf/connectors/jdbc/jdbc-drivers/README.txt

 The connector was tested against the following versions of the above:

-Oracle: oracle jdbc4 jdk1.4 version 10.1.0-2.0
+Oracle: oracle ojdbc5 jdk1.5 and ojdbc6 jdk1.6
 Jtds: version 1.2.2, downloadable from SourceForge
 Postgresql: the debian postgresql driver package for postgresql 8.3.7, aka libpg-java, version 8.2-504-2.

 None of these required custom changes.

-To build this connector with Oracle support, copy the Oracle JDBC driver into this directory before building.
-To build with Mssql/Sybase, copy a version of the jtds driver into this directory.
+To build this connector with Oracle support, copy the Oracle JDBC driver into the root "lib" directory, calling it "ojdbc.jar", before building.
+To build with Mssql/Sybase, copy a version of the jtds driver into that same directory, and call it "jtds.jar".
+DO NOT COPY JDBC DRIVERS TO THIS DIRECTORY;
+they will not be picked up by ManifoldCF.

 Then, build the connector using the normal ant build script.
 Further information can be found on the "how-to-build-and-deploy.html" documentation page.